Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

-When applying the \qgsjet{}-III model to EAS simulations, rather small differences are obtained with respect to \qgsjet{}-II-04 for basic EAS characteristics, such as the shower maximum depth, \xmax, and the muon number, \nmu, at ground level \cite{Ostapchenko:2024myl}.
-This suggests that relevant aspects of hadronic interaction physics are sufficiently constrained by existing accelerator data.
-A recent study further corroborates this conclusion by demonstrating that the predicted EAS muon content cannot increase by more than 10\% while remaining within the standard physics picture (here excluding core-corona and similar approaches), without contradicting relevant accelerator data \cite{Ostapchenko:2024xbe}.
+Applying the QGSJET-III model to EAS simulations, one obtains rather small differences with respect to QGSJET-II-04 for basic EAS characteristics, like the shower maximum depth \xmax or the muon number \nmu at ground level \cite{Ostapchenko:2024myl}.
+This may indicate that the treatment of relevant aspects of hadronic interaction physics is already sufficiently constrained by available accelerator data.
+Such a conclusion is further corroborated by a recent study, where it has been demonstrated that the predicted EAS muon content can not be increased by more than 10\% while staying within the standard physics picture (which here excludes core-corona and similar approaches), without entering into a serious contradiction with relevant accelerator data \cite{Ostapchenko:2024xbe}.

-The \qgsjet{} models are also written in Fortran. \qgsjet{}-III includes a HepMC capability and can be run through \rivet via the CRMC interface.
-To apply changes to the tuning parameters in \qgsjet{}-III, the code must be recompiled.